huilisabrina/HEELS/README.md

 conda env create --file heels.yml source activate heels
 ```
-To test proper installation, ensure that typing
+To test whether installation is done properly, typing the following should give a description of the software and accepted command-line options.
 ```
 $ python3 ./run_HEELS.py -h
 ```
-gives a description of the software and accepted command-line options.
-If an error is thrown then something as gone wrong during the installation process.
+If an error occurs, then something has gone wrong during installation.

 ### Updating `HEELS`
-You should keep your local instance of this software up to date with updates that are made on the github repository.
-To do that, type
+You should keep your local instance of this software up to date with the changes that are made on the github repository.
+To do that, simply type
 ```
 $ git pull
 ```
 in the `HEELS` directory.
 If your local instance is outdated, `git` will retrieve all changes and update the code.
-Otherwise, you will be told that your local instance is already up to date.
-In case the Python dependencies have changed, you can update the HEELS environment with
+Otherwise, you will be told that your local instance is already up-to-date.
+In case the Python dependencies have changed, you can update the HEELS environment with the following

 ```
 conda env update --file heels.yml
 ```

 ### Support
 We are happy to answer any questions you may have about using the software.
-Before [opening an issue](https://github.com/huilisabrina/HEELS/issues), please be sure to read the wiki, description of the method in the papers linked above, and the description of the input flags and their proper usage.
-If your problem persists, **please do the following:**
+Before [opening an issue](https://github.com/huilisabrina/HEELS/issues), please be sure to read the wiki page and read more about our method via the link below.
+Please also reference the descriptions about our input flags to understand their proper usage.
+If your problem persists, **please do the following:** as the next step:

   1. Rerun the specification that is causing the error, being sure to specify `--verbose` to generate a descriptive logfile.
   2. Attach your log file in the issue.

-You may also contact us via email, although we encourage github issues so others can benefit from your question as well!
+You may also contact us via email, although we encourage github issues so others can benefit from your question as well.

 ### Citation
 If you are using the `HEELS` method or software, please cite [Li, Hui, et al. (2023) Accurate and Efficient Estimation of Local